MasterYoav/coupGame/README.md

 ## Game Rules

 Players take turns performing one of several actions, aiming to be the last player remaining.
-Each player holds a secret role card granting special abilities.
+Each player holds a role card granting special abilities.

 ### Common Actions (available to all roles)